Only 48 cars have ever sold for more than $10 million at public auction with the world record $48 million paid for a

 In 2015, eleven cars sold for more than $10 million.
 A 1956 Ferrari 290 MM sold for $28 million at the RM Sotheby’s Driven by Disruption sale in New York, as only the fifth car ever to sell for more than $20 million.
 Aston Martin, Jaguar, McLaren and Porsche joined the list of marques having sold for more than $10 million at public auction.

 In 2016, a 1957 Ferrari 335 Sport sold for $35,711,359 at the Artcurial Paris Rétromobile auction as only the second car ever to have sold for over $30 million.
 In euro terms, it was at the time of sale the most expensive car ever – it cost €32 million versus the €28.5 million the GTO cost at the time of sale in 2014.

-Several new marques and records were added in 2016: Jaguar (most-expensive British car at the time), two Alfa Romeos (also the two most-expensive pre-Second World War cars), a Bugatti, and a Shelby (the most-expensive American car ever).
+Several new marques and records were added in 2016: Jaguar (most-expensive British car at the time), two Alfa Romeos, a Bugatti, and a Shelby.

 Over $10 Million Classic Cars

 Ferraris are the most-expensive cars in the world with nearly two-thirds of the cars that have sold for more than $10 million at public auction coming from Maranello.
 Mercedes Benz, Jaguar, Porsche, McLaren, Aston Martin and Alfa Romeo are the only other brands with more than one car having sold for more than $10 million.

 At the start of 2019, the car brands selling for more than $10 million were: